Pitu/Kuro/README.md

 Note that every command will edit/delete the message afterwards to provide a better experience while interacting with the bot.

 - `/sticker name`
-  Kuro will replace this messahe with the sticker associated to the given `name`,
+  Kuro will replace this message with the sticker associated to the given `name`,

 - `/sticker add name`
   By running this command while attaching an image, Kuro will try to upload it and use the `name` you specified for future use.